-The grape harvest of 2022 is just getting going here in California.
+The grape harvest of 2023 will be starting soon in California.
 But before grapes roll into wineries and are weighed and documented, wineries need to be thinking down the road to the labels that will be put on the wines from those grapes.
 This is because several items that are commonly listed on labels such as varietal, appellation and vineyard name, (to name only a few) must be documented on the weigh tag if the winery will later list them on their labels.

 Essentially winery staff have to be thinking long term at this beginning stage for their wines.
 This requirement is regulated by the TTB, the Alcohol and Tobacco Tax and Trade Bureau.

 The TTB regulation titled, Label Information Record specifically states, “..a wine is not entitled to have information stated on the label unless the information can be readily verified by a complete and accurate record trail from the beginning source material…”.
 The “beginning source material” at harvest is grapes, and that “accurate record trail”, the birth certificate of sorts for a wine, is the weigh tag.
 All sorts of required information must be listed on weigh tags.
 They are the documents that back up whether a wine’s label would pass the scrutiny of a TTB audit in which they were verifying if a wine qualifies for any of these commonly listed items, depending on if and where they are listed on its label. (varietal, appellation, vineyard name, as well as other items)